dcunited001/dcunited001.github.io/_posts/2016-07-11-consciousness-as-a-continuum.md

 and routines.
 Social structure also forces them to develop a stronger concept of both self and group.

-- introduce some things: link these ideas together
-  - need a thesis

-- why do i need to talk about entropy
-  - both cosmic entropy and informational entropy

-- why do i need to talk about quantum entanglement

-- mention the Neural Networks and Spider Brains article

-## Entropy
+## Informational Entropy

-entropy in cosmology/thermodynamics

-a logarithmic measure of the rate of transfer of information in a particular message or language.
+But what are we really doing with language?
+We're replicating memes of information.
+A meme is a unit of information.
+It's not a square picture with large text on Twitter.
+A meme can be combined with type theory to act as a template for information.
+That's what you see on twitter.
+People are taking this meme that people have decided means something simple and can be clearly communicated.
+And they are attaching other pieces of information to it ... kind of using type theory, whether they know it or not.

+But even animals need to replicate information.
+They have defined specific signs and symbols to mean something amoung members of their branch of the social hierarchy.
+They just don't have the language faculties to definitively assign a clear meaning to something, so they don't even need the notion of a "word."
+Most of the time, they don't even have morphemes.
+Or they might just be communicating with body language.

+Each member of a community has a set of information in it's mind.
+And through communication those members can spread that information to others.
+And by expanding the base set symbols (phonemes, gestures) that are recognized by each member of the community, they are expanding the ability of those animals to communicate.

-- entropy in information theory is derived from the amount of possible variations in an encoded message.
-  - so in the context of physics and especially biology,
+But in a cosmic context, if we consider life to be increasingly higher levels of self-organization of matter, then informational entropy applies there too.
+Entropy in information theory is derived from the amount of possible variations in an encoded message.
+Instead of an encoded message, we consider the variation in types of particles and the types of particle interactions, then informational entropy should correlate to the presence of life.

-    - informational entropy plays a role in determining the types and rates of interactions that could occur between particles
-    - as if the intersection of two particles is a kind of informational exchange
+This is an interesting path of thought, if you consider the intersection of two particles as a kind of informational exchange.

-  - ... i think. i haven't really thought this out. it seems like a parallel could be identified here...
+And what is happening there anyways?
+Out there in the vastness of space?
+What conditions contribute to an increase in informational entropy?
+Obviously, stable conditions.
+Or is that obvious?
+I could imagine life forms in the sun, if there's a propensity for the chaotic magnetic fields to feed into some kind of self-sustaining, self-replicating electromagnetic force.
+If such information persistence could occur in matter on earth and if it's not so far fetched for something like that to occur in the frosty depths of Europa, then why not in the Sun?

+If life is just the persistence of information in the universe, then it should be everywhere.
+But if this definition is true, then what are we?
+Are we really that special?
+I think so.
+I think it's special for organic lifeforms to receive such prolonged stability.

+### Cosmic Entropy

 In the grand scheme of things, cosmic entropy is its own anti-thesis.
 Or ... we should hope that it is.
 Entropy is EVIL!! lulz